Sirens sound after storms that pummeled central Minnesota head to the metro

 “The radar indicates the tornado is somewhere in the Crystal, New Hope area heading for a sliver of north Minneapolis, Brooklyn Center, up to Fridley,” Todd Krause, a meteorologist at the National Weather Center in Chanhassen, said then.

-By 9:30, the storms had moved southeast into Dakota and Goodhue counties, weakening a little as they headed for western Wisconsin.
+By 10:30, the storms had moved across Dakota and Goodhue counties, weakening a little as they headed into western Wisconsin.

 There were widespread reports of trees, branches and power lines down on streets, cars and roofs in a broad area ranging from Robbinsdale and New Hope, in Hennepin County, to Kandiyohi, McLeod, Mille Lacs and Stearns counties.